DobbiKov/translate-dir-cli/README.md

 Why and how does it work?
 Visit [profound explanation](https://github.com/DobbiKov/translate-dir-lib/blob/master/docs/tool-profound-explanation.md)

+For the translation you need to have a `GOOGLE_API_KEY`, that you can obtain by following [this link](https://aistudio.google.com/app/apikey)

 7. Translate one particular file:
 ```
 GOOGLE_API_KEY=<your_google_api_key> translate-dir project translate file <file_path> <target_language>